chandru535/DOT-fps-game/README.md

 > Note: Make sure you have enough space and computing power

+# To run the application
+Download the project, Project folder > Windows > .exe files

 ## 🛠️ Project Details

 - **Engine**: Unreal Engine 5